oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

 ## Task 6: Create a compute instance using the Oracle Linux Cloud Developer 8 image

-The Oracle Linux Cloud Developer Image is supported on all Compute shapes, except the GPU shapes.
+The Oracle Linux Cloud Developer Image is supported on all compute shapes, except the GPU shapes.
 A minimum of 8 GB of memory is required for this image for all standard and flexible shapes.
 The one exception is the VM.Standard.E2.1.Micro shape, which only has 1 GB of memory allocated to it.
 Because of the small memory size in the VM.Standard.E2.1.Micro shape, some graphical intensive programs are not installed in the image.

 1. From the navigation menu for Oracle Cloud Infrastructure, select **Compute**, and then **Instances**.